hugohow/esp32-bluetooth-page-turner/README.md

 # ESP32-Bluetooth-Page-Turner

+Finding the right solution for integrating a Bluetooth remote with the ESP32 was a real challenge.
+After countless trials, errors, and digging through fragmented resources, I finally managed to make it work.
+To save others from the same frustration, I’m making this project open-source.

+Feel free to use, adapt, and improve it—let’s make these kinds of integrations easier for everyone! 🚀

 This repository demonstrates how to use an ESP32 microcontroller as a Bluetooth receiver to interface with a **Bluetooth Page Turner Remote Control**.
 The ESP32 can decode commands sent by the remote, enabling control of external systems such as robots or IoT devices.

 ## Features